How to get rid of moths (the ones that eat your clothes and your carpets)

 How to detect clothes moths

 A moth trap will warn you of the presence of clothes moths, so you can take action before finding lots of holes.
-Adapting the principle used in traditional flypaper, our Moth Stop Moth Traps release pheromones to attract adult moths and then trap them on their sticky pads – if you find tiny moths stuck to the pad, you’ll know you’ve got clothes moths and can take the necessary action.
+Adapting the principle used in traditional flypaper, our Moth Stop Moth Traps release pheromones to attract adult male moths and then trap them on their sticky pads – if you find tiny moths stuck to the pad, you’ll know you’ve got clothes moths and can take the necessary action.
+By trapping the male moths, you’ll also prevent the moths from breeding and producing fabric-munching larvae.
 Stand or hang the moth trap in any moth ‘danger area’ – the Clothes Moth Trap in your wardrobe, or the Carpet Moth Trap near the bottom of your wall.
-The pad remains effective for up to 8 weeks and an indicator shows when it’s time to replace it.
+The pad remains effective for up to 8 weeks and an indicator shows when it’s time to replace it.y

 How to protect your home